baleada/docs/assets/md/logic/classes/Delayable.md

 order: 0
 ---

-`Delayable` is a class that enriches a function by allowing it to:
+`Delayable` is a class that enriches a function, allowing it to:
 - Be called after a certain number of milliseconds, either once or on an infinite loop
 - Store the number of times it has been executed
 - Store timestamps for each execution